Dr Claire Turner

 Research interests

-My research focus is on trying to understand the mechanisms behind upsurges in disease caused by the human pathogen Streptococcus pyogenes (also known as group A Streptococcus).
-Upsurges occur frequently and can be associated with specific genotypes.
+My research program is dedicated to unraveling the complex mechanisms that drive upsurges in disease caused by Streptococcus pyogenes (also known as Group A Streptococcus or Strep A).
+Infection upsurges occur frequently and can be associated with the emergence of specific bacterial genotypes, posing a significant public health challenge.

 Publications